-When considering whether to launch a t-shirt business, you may wonder if the market is still profitable.
+When considering whether to launch an online t-shirt business, you may wonder if the market is still profitable.
 While a quick look at your closet will reveal that t-shirts are still very much in fashion, it’s also helpful to know they remain a profitable venture due to the increased variety of customer segments and expansion of production resources, such as print on demand (POD) services.

 Custom t-shirt printing has become a mainstay across today’s ecommerce marketplaces and platforms.Personalized products, like t-shirts with unique phrases and graphics, have become popular across multiple customer segments, with one in five willing to pay 20% more for a custom product.
-A custom t-shirt business is arguably more profitable now than standard tees!
+A custom t-shirt printing business is arguably more profitable now than standard tees!

 From here, take the time to assess other t-shirt brands and their most popular products to understand the overall competition better.
-Once paired with your market research, you can uncover market gaps to fill with your t-shirt business.
+Once paired with your market research, you can uncover market gaps to fill with your online t-shirt business.
 For instance, if ‘funny quote t-shirts’ are trending, but your competition does not sell them, this type of t-shirt presents a business opportunity.

-If you’re unsure if your personal passions make for a profitable niche, run a few social media polls on networks like Facebook and Twitter to gauge the potential consumer demand.
+If you’re unsure if your passions make for a profitable niche, run a few social media polls on networks like Facebook and Twitter to gauge the potential consumer demand.
 This step will also help you identify the target market for your niche.
 Be sure to capture the demographics of your target market, like their age, style, and buying habits, to better inform your future marketing efforts.

 If you plan on offering custom t-shirts, a POD supplier is a must-have to remain productive and profitable.
 However, to ensure the final product meets your standards, it is critical to research various providers and assess the quality of their products.
-Your POD t-shirt supplier should offer kid's t-shirts, men’s t-shirts, and women’s t-shirts in various fabrics, styles, and sizes.
+Your POD t-shirt supplier should offer kid's t-shirts, men’s t-shirts, and women’s t-shirts in different fabrics, styles, and sizes.